AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-09-07-aria-live-regions-in-react.markdown

 application you can also use if it is not clear how to put it all together.

 And with that our problem has been solved.
-We can now easily transmit important messages from anywhere in our React applications, giving all users the same experience, without writing complex code in many of our applications.
+We can now easily transmit important messages from anywhere in our React applications, giving all users the same experience, without writing complex code in many of our components.